KarteekSurampalli/CompariosnScripts/README.md

-PrimaryKeys-Comparison.py
+## PrimaryKeys-Comparison.py

-# This Script gets the query that can be used to recreate the entire schema as a string
-# From DSE and Astra DB1, DB2
+-This Script gets the query that can be used to recreate the entire schema as a string -From DSE and Astra DB1, DB2
-# and extracts the KeySpace, TableName, PrimaryKeys from the schema strings for DSE and Astra
-# and looks for the primary key mismatches for the tables that exist both on DSE and Astra
+-and extracts the KeySpace, TableName, PrimaryKeys from the schema strings for DSE and Astra -and looks for the primary key mismatches for the tables that exist both on DSE and Astra

 1) Change the variable "dir_path" to the desired folder for the output files, "bundle_path" to path where Astra bundles are present.
 2) Execute the python script in terminal